-These changes have been and will continue to be underpinned by a set of agreed organisational design principles and m people.
+Going forward, these changes will continue to be underpinned by a set of agreed organisational design principles, m people and the Council's developing new People Strategy.

 The Council's most senior managers drive the work of the organisation to transform and deliver its obligations and objectives.
-Given the high profile status of Manchester, many also play a key role regionally, nationally and internationally on behalf of the City as well as undertaking responsibilities in support of other organisations focused on supporting the people and growth of Manchester and Greater Manchester in the context of the recent devolution agreement.
+Given the high profile status of Manchester, many also play a key role regionally, nationally and internationally on behalf of the City as well as undertaking responsibilities in support of other organisations focused on supporting the people and growth of Manchester and Greater Manchester.

 In 2008 the Council made the decision to adopt the Manchester Minimum Wage Agreement which defined the Council's policy with regard to its lowest paid employees.
 The main drivers that led to the creation of the Manchester Minimum Wage were the impact of the economic downturn, positive links between wage levels and all aspects of well being, the Council's Community Plan objectives, and the direct contribution this strategy had on the Community Strategy vision.
-The Manchester Minimum Wage (MMW) was subsequently reviewed and amended in 2012 and 2014 and, most recently, in 2015 when the MMW was increased to £7.85 per hour, which corresponds to the current Living Wage (see section on The Manchester Minimum Wage).
+The Manchester Minimum Wage (MMW) was subsequently reviewed and amended in 2012, 2014 and 2015 with the rate of pay consistent with the UK Living Wage, as set by the Living Wage Foundation, since April 2014.